Skip navigation

 Eligible students will need to

-• choose to ‘Apply with Waiver' when they ‘Pay and Submit’ their application from 3 September 2024
+• choose to ‘Apply with Waiver' when they ‘Pay and Submit’ their application

-For the FSM waiver to be applied we need Registered Centres to:
+For the FSM waiver to be applied we need registered centres to:

 • Check your application fee payment method in ‘Centre Management’ is set to a method that activates the invoicing option.

-• In the Adviser Portal provide agreement for those students who have shared that they have been in receipt of Free School Meals in the last six years
+• In the Adviser Portal provide agreement for those students who have shared that they have been in receipt of UK

 If you would like to support your student’s declaration to receive the fee waiver, please check your fee payment options in the adviser portal: